SushilkumarBarai/Voice_Authentication/README.md

 - Ensure that the `USER_VOICE_DIR` directory exists before running the script.
 This directory is used to store registered user voices.
 - Adjust the `threshold` value according to your requirement for voice similarity.
 The default value is set to `125000`.
 - The script currently supports only mono-channel (single-channel) audio files in WAV format.

+##Dynamic Time Warping (DTW)
+- DTW is an algorithm used to measure the similarity between two sequences that may vary in time or speed.
+It is commonly applied in the field of time-series analysis, speech recognition, handwriting recognition, and other areas where comparing sequences with different lengths or time scales is required.